scipy-conference/scipy_proceedings/papers/simon_lund/simon_lund.rst

 Future Work
 -----------

-The future goals of cphVB involves improvement in two major areas; expanding support and improving performance.
-Work has started on a CIL-bridge which will leverage the use of cphVB to every CIL based programming language which among others include: C\#, F\#, Visual C++ and VB.NET.
-Another project in current progress within the area of support is a C++ bridge providing a library-like interface to cphVB using operator overloading and templates to provide a high-level interface in C++.
+The future goals of Bohrium involves improvement in two major areas; expanding support and improving performance.
+Work has started on a CIL-bridge which will leverage the use of Bohrium to every CIL based programming language which among others include: C\#, F\#, Visual C++ and VB.NET.
+Another project in current progress within the area of support is a C++ bridge providing a library-like interface to Bohrium using operator overloading and templates to provide a high-level interface in C++.

 To improve both support and performance, work is in progress on a vector engine targeting OpenCL compatible hardware, mainly focusing on using GPU-resources to improve performance.
 Additionally the support for program execution using distributed memory is on progress.
-This functionality will be added to cphVB in the form a vector engine manager.
+This functionality will be added to Bohrium in the form a vector engine manager.

-In terms of pure performance enhancement, cphVB will introduce JIT compilation in order to improve memory intensive applications.
+In terms of pure performance enhancement, Bohrium will introduce JIT compilation in order to improve memory intensive applications.
 The current vector engine for multi-cores CPUs uses data blocking to improve cache utilization but as our experiments show then the memory intensive applications still suffer from the von Neumann bottleneck [Bac78]_.
 By JIT compile the instruction kernels, it is possible to improve cache utilization drastically.

 Conclusion
 ----------

-The vector oriented programming model used in cphVB provides a framework for high-performance and high-productivity.
+The vector oriented programming model used in Bohrium provides a framework for high-performance and high-productivity.
 It enables the end-user to execute vectorized applications on a broad range of hardware architectures efficiently without any hardware specific knowledge.
-Furthermore, the cphVB design supports scalable architectures such as clusters and supercomputers.
+Furthermore, the Bohrium design supports scalable architectures such as clusters and supercomputers.
 It is even possible to combine architectures in order to exploit hybrid programming where multiple levels of parallelism exist.
 The authors in [Kri11]_ demonstrate that combining shared memory and distributed memory parallelism through hybrid programming is essential in order to utilize the Blue Gene/P architecture fully.

-In a case study, we demonstrate the design of cphVB by implementing a front-end for Python/NumPy that targets multi-core CPUs in a shared memory environment.
+In a case study, we demonstrate the design of Bohrium by implementing a front-end for Python/NumPy that targets multi-core CPUs in a shared memory environment.
 The implementation executes vectorized applications in parallel without any user intervention.
 Thus showing that it is possible to retain the high abstraction level of Python/NumPy while fully utilizing the underlying hardware.
 Furthermore, the implementation demonstrates scalable performance – a k-nearest neighbor search purely written in Python/NumPy obtains a speedup of more than five compared to a native execution.

-Future work will further test the cphVB design model as new front-end technologies and heterogeneous architectures are supported.
+Future work will further test the Bohrium design model as new front-end technologies and heterogeneous architectures are supported.

 References
 ----------